MinnieFops/ToN-Special-Sign/README.md

 # ToN-Special-Sign
-A sign that will help you keep track of the rounds in ToN!
+A sign that will help you keep track of the rounds in Terrors of Nowhere!

 ToN Sign by MinnieFops!